kaan2463/rarbg_captcha_reader/README.md

 # run java program with specified library in jni // -Djava.library.path=`pwd` specifies to libary location that created
 java -Djava.library.path=`pwd` Hello

-##All codes could be written in javascript but it is made for experimental hobby :)
+## Pure javascript version is also added!